 The MMCM/MDCM are available as accelerated degrees.
 The student may gain up to 12 hours of credit for the MMCM through advanced credit and up to 27 hours of credit for the MDCM through advanced credit.
 For students who have completed a NASM accredited bachelor in music, advanced credit is possible in the areas of piano, voice, and/or worship band.
-At least three hours of undergraduate study are required in piano, and the student must demonstrate that competence on the instrument was achieved (e.g., a piano proficiency was passed).
+At least two hours of undergraduate study are required in piano, and the student must demonstrate that competence on the instrument was achieved (e.g., a piano proficiency was passed).
 At least three hours of study are required for voice, and the student must demonstrate that competence on the instrument was achieved (e.g., a recital or voice barrier).
-Students may be asked to provide further evidence of competence (e.g., a recording of voice selections).
-To receive advanced credit for worship band, the student is required to have completed a class primarily related to the worship band with a minimal grade of B. Non-NASM students may seek advanced credit by contacting Dr. Greg Woodawrd, the Church Music Coordinator, gwoodward@nobts.edu.
+Students may be asked to provide further evidence of competence (e.g., a recording of voice selections).Non-NASM students may seek advanced credit by contacting Dr. Greg Woodawrd, the Church Music Coordinator, gwoodward@nobts.edu.
 Transcript review and/or demonstration of skill are possible paths for advanced credit for non-NASM students.
-In such instances, a full music faculty vote is required for advanced credit for any of the music areas available for advanced credit (voice, piano, or worship band).
+In such instances, a full music faculty vote is required for advanced credit for any of the music areas available for advanced credit (voice or piano).
 For advanced credit in areas other than Church Music, please contact the accelerated MDIV staff member at acceleratedmdiv@nobts.edu.
 The following courses are available for advanced credit.